 Can you keep a tortoise in a shed?

 Many tortoises are housed in sheds overnight which should provide dry warm conditions out of any wind or drafts.
+In the summer your tortoise should be given access to the garden, to prevent overheating.

 - They can be kept in open boxes with a comfortable bedding substrate.
 This is also ideal when the weather outside is cold and wet.